The symplectic isotopy problem for rational cuspidal curves: Pseudoholomorphic techniques

-In order to get a birational equivalence, we would need to include in the original configuration, the spheres that eventually will be blown down.
-The exceptional sphere $S_1$ representing $e_1$ intersects $E_2, E_3$, so when $E_2$ and $E_3$ are blown down, $S_1$ has self-intersection $+1$ and passes through the tangential intersections between $C$ with $L_2$ and $C$ with $L_3$.
-The other exceptional spheres descend similarly to lines passing through two of the tangential intersections.
-We find there is a birational equivalence between a conic with three tangent lines together with three lines through the three pairs of tangent points with a configuration of seven lines with six triple points and three double points.
+In order to get a birational equivalence, we would need to augment the original configuration by adding in components which will become the exceptional spheres that eventually will be blown down.
+We can reverse engineer to predict what must be added to our configuration to obtain a birational equivalence to the same final configuration.
+The exceptional sphere $\proper{S}_1$ in $\cptwo\#3\cptwobar$ representing $e_1$ intersects $E_2$ and $E_3$.
+Reversing the birational transformation by blowing down $E_2$ and $E_3$, we find that the image $S_1$ in $\cptwo$ will be a sphere of self-intersection $+1$ which must pass transversally through the tangential intersections between $C$ with $L_2$ and $C$ with $L_3$.
+The other exceptional spheres descend similarly to $+1$ spheres passing through two of the tangential intersections.
+Replace our starting configuration by a configuration consisting of the original conic $C$ and lines $L_1,L_2,L_3$ with $L_i$ tangent to $C$ at $p_i$ together with three additional symplectic lines $S_1,S_2,S_3$ such that $S_i$ intersects $C$ transversally at the points $p_{i+1}$ and $p_{i+2}$ (where indices are taken mod $3$).
+Now the same birational transformation becomes a birational equivalence between a configuration consisting of a conic with three tangent lines and three lines through the three pairs of tangent points with a configuration of seven lines with six triple points and three double points.
 See Figure~\ref{fig:biratequiv}.

 \end{example}